-Teacher education candidates completing an approved Illinois Teacher Education Program qualify for a Professional Educator License by passing the Test of Academic Proficiency (TAP), the appropriate test(s) of subject matter knowledge and the Illinois Assessment of Professional Teaching (APT).
+Teacher education candidates completing an approved Illinois Teacher Education Program qualify for a Professional Educator License by passing the Test of Academic Proficiency (TAP) or state approved equivalent, the appropriate test(s) of subject matter knowledge and the edTPA.
 Each License shall be endorsed according to the approved program completed, the coursework presented, and/or the applicable examination(s) passed.